Rmjflask

 print('This job is executed every 10 seconds.')

 The id parameter ensures that only one instance of the job is running at a time, and the seconds parameter defines the interval between executions.
+The func parameter specifies the function to be executed.
+The args parameter can be used to pass arguments to the function being scheduled.

 The Flask-APScheduler includes a REST API for managing scheduled jobs.
 Users can access docs for Flask APScheduler on GitHub.

-Scheduled Jobs with Flask: Cron Jobs
+Scheduled jobs with Flask: Cron jobs

 Cron jobs are another popular method for scheduling recurring tasks in web applications.
 Flask allows users to leverage cron jobs through various libraries and tools, including the crontab module.

-To use cron jobs with Flask, take the following steps outlined in the below tutorial using Python code:
+To use cron jobs with Flask, take the following steps outlined in the below tutorial using Python code.Install necessary dependencies, including the crontab module:

 pip install python-crontab